palfrey/raspberry-chef/README.md

 * `wifi.conf` - a wpa_supplicant configuration file.
 For simple configs, the changes should be obvious, but for more complicated settings see the [example config](http://w1.fi/cgit/hostap/plain/wpa_supplicant/wpa_supplicant.conf)
 * `chef-url` - a git URL to clone that contains Chef cookbooks
 * `chef-cookbook` - Chef cookbook from the chef-url path to run with chef-client
+* `chef-directory` - Optional subdirectory of the git repo to run chef commands from

 The `update_chef` daemon will automatically check chef-url/chef-cookbook and run chef-client in [chef-zero](https://www.chef.io/blog/2013/10/31/chef-client-z-from-zero-to-chef-in-8-5-seconds/) configuration if it finds a valid set of configuration.